annalyse-staker/password-manager/README.md

 - Automatically removes empty websites when the last account is deleted

 ## Technologies Used
+- Python 3
-- Python
+- Python Standard Library:
+  * json
+  * secrets
+  * string
 - JSON
-- json
-- secrets
-- string

 ## Installation / How to Run
 1) Clone the repository